concord-workflow/mica/docs/design.md

 - `useFileNames` -- optional, if `true`, use file names as entity names (even if `name` present in the file).
 Default is `false`;
 - `namePrefix` -- optional, if specified, prepend the given string to each entity name.
-Default is empty string.
+Default is empty string;
+- `allowedFormats` -- optional, a comma-separated list of file types to look for.
+  Default is `yaml`.
+See [Property Files Support](#property-files-support) for details.

 By default, `includes` contain the URL of the internal entity store: